 Physical activity (PA) is recommended for middle and older aged people, as it supports the health of the body and the brain.
 The EXCEL study is piloting a personalised 12-week home-based physical activity intervention and investigating whether it can help middle aged and older people who experience memory and concerns and trouble with low mood, anxiety or stress to meet physical activity guidelines.

 In Part 1 of the study, we explored the ideas and opinions of middle to older aged adults on physical activity for brain health.
 The information gathered from this part of the study has informed development of the physical activity program (Part 2).
-Part 1 of the EXCEL study is now closed and the next stage of the study is currently in development.
-Further information will be posted here at a later date.
+In Part 3, we are gathering feedback about the physical activity program from people who took part in Part 2 and clinicians.